Get a Tip

 My son has trouble with fine motor skills so I 'doctor' his cards and presents to allow him to open them easily.
 Makes for a much happier time for all and gives him a sense of satisfaction that he can complete tasks!

-We prepare for Christmas early, with books about santa.
-For us, it is about preparing our son for a change coming up, as there will be visits to the school from Santa and Xmas parties etc, which all make my son anxious.
+We prepare for Christmas early, with books about Santa.
+For us, it is about preparing our son for a change coming up, as there will be visits to the school from Santa and Christmas parties etc, which all make my son anxious.
 My advice is start early!

 Play with wrapping paper